NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Hunter's Defense.md

 * * *

 Your canny understanding of natural and primal creatures helps you predict and dodge their attacks.
 The triggering attack roll targets your Nature DC instead of your AC.
 Though this allows you to avoid taking penalties to your AC, it doesn't remove any conditions or other effects causing such penalties.
-For example, an enemy with sneak attack would still deal extra damage to you for being off-guard, even though you wouldn't take the -2 circumstance penalty against the attack.
+For example, an enemy with sneak attack would still deal extra damage to you for being [[Conditions/Off-Guard|Off-Guard]], even though you wouldn't take the –2 circumstance penalty against the attack.

-*Source: Pathfinder Lost Omens: The Mwangi Expanse* *OGL*
+*Source: Pathfinder Player Core 2*
+*ORC*